 ON THIS PAGE: You will learn about the different ways doctors use to treat people with a pituitary gland tumor.
-To see other pages in this guide, use the colored boxes on the right side of your screen, or click “Next” at the bottom.
+To see other pages, use the menu on the side of your screen.

 This section outlines treatments that are the standard of care (the best proven treatments available) for this specific type of tumor.
 When making treatment plan decisions, patients are also encouraged to consider clinical trials as an option.
 A clinical trial is a research study to test a new treatment to evaluate whether it is safe, effective, and possibly better than the standard treatment.
 Your doctor can help you review all treatment options.
 For more information, see the Clinical Trials and Latest Research sections.

 For a pituitary gland tumor, different types of doctors often work together to create a patient’s overall treatment plan that combines different types of treatments.
 This is called a multidisciplinary team .
 Any patient with a pituitary tumor should be seen by an endocrinologist (a doctor who specializes in problems with glands and the endocrine system) and by a neurosurgeon (a specialist who operates on the head, brain, and central nervous system).
 Patients with vision problems will also need to visit an ophthalmologist (a doctor who specializes in the treatment and diagnosis of eye problems).

 Descriptions of the most common treatment options for a pituitary gland tumor are listed below.
 Treatment options and recommendations depend on several factors, including the type and stage of the tumor, possible side effects, and the patient’s preferences and overall health.
 Take time to learn about your treatment options and be sure to ask questions about things that are unclear.
 Also, talk about the goals of each treatment with your doctor and what you can expect while receiving the treatment.
 Learn more about making treatment decisions .